Christmas in Japan is different from those in abroad.

 But in Japan, Christmas is for couple rather than for family.

-If the family has little kid, they enjoy Christmas all together but when the child becomes a high school or a college student, the child choose to spend the time with a girl friend or a boy friend alone in Japan.
+If the family has little kid, they enjoy Christmas all together but when the child becomes a high school or a college student, the child chooses to spend the time with a girl friend or a boy friend alone in Japan.

 And I sometimes hear people who don’t have a girl friend or boy friend feel lonely on Christmas.